MrJul/Estragonia/readme.md

 ![Avalonia + Godot](docs/av_plus_gd.png)

-Estragonia is a bridge allowing to use the powerful [Avalonia UI](https://github.com/AvaloniaUI/Avalonia/) framework in the no less powerful [Godot](https://github.com/godotengine/godot/) game engine!
+Estragonia is a bridge allowing the use of the powerful [Avalonia UI](https://github.com/AvaloniaUI/Avalonia/) framework in the no less powerful [Godot](https://github.com/godotengine/godot/) game engine!

 It's GPU accelerated using Vulkan, which is the main renderer used in Godot 4.